Winter-Seminar-Series/WSS-site/backend/README.md

     Content-Type: application/json

     {
-        "message": "`callback_url` should be passed in query string" }
+        "message": "`callback` should be passed in query string" }
     ```
 - If the user already has finished their payment for given `<year>`, the response will be as bellow: